cshum/imagor/README.md

         VIPS image cache maximum width.
 Images wider than this are not cached (default 2400) -vips-cache-max-height int
         VIPS image cache maximum height.
-Images taller than this are not cached (default 1800)
+Images taller than this are not cached (default 1800) -vips-cache-ttl duration
+        VIPS image cache TTL.
+Cached entries expire after this duration and are re-fetched from source.
+Set 0 (default) for no expiry

   -sentry-dsn
         include sentry dsn to integrate imagor with sentry